shibi-raj/personal-page/_posts/design/2017-12-01-portfolio.md

 ---
 layout: page-fullwidth
-title: "Particle physics explained! \n (well, what I used to do)"
+title: "Particle physics"
 subheadline: "Portfolio"
-teaser: A bit of description of my past life.
+teaser: Some description of what I used to do.
 image:
     thumb: cern_collision_1_resize.jpg
 #teaser: "With <em>Feeling Responsive</em> you don't need a special portfolio template.
 Just check out the great possibilities of the <a href='http://foundation.zurb.com/docs/components/grid.html'>foundation grid</a> and experiment with it."